 May 8: Virtual Settlers of Catan

-We had a Zoom hangout with our good family friends and played an online version of the popular game Settlers of Catan on May 8th.
+We had a Zoom hangout with our good family friends and played an online version of the popular game Settlers of Catan.
 If you don’t know the game, it’s a strategy board game sort of like Risk, except wayyy more fun and it doesn’t end in fights.
 The online version of the game is available for free at colonist.io.
 It took a bit to get used to the online format, but after the learning curve, the virtual game was really fun.
 My only complaint is that it doesn’t really work for groups larger than four (we were playing with six people).
 In real life, playing with six would require the expansion pack with more cards and a larger board.
 I don’t think the online version accounted for larger groups, so our virtual board ended up being too small and we ran out of cards.

 May 9: Iron Bead Art

 Back to my super old crafts!
 I haven’t made these iron bead artworks in forever (if that’s even what they’re called) but I had a blast selecting my colors and making up a design.
 My piece is the purple heart!

 We don’t have a hot tub, but we went to Las Vegas for a family matter and took advantage of our extended family’s hot tub!
 It felt so good to relax in the hot water on a warm Vegas night.
 If you don’t have a hot tub, treating yourself to a nice warm bath (with bubbles and relaxing music and candles, of course) is a great alternative.
 And if you like my turquoise high-neck swim top, here is a super similar version!
 Old Navy has a ton of cute swimwear right now.